tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 "Student 1" : "Steve", "Student 2" : "Becky", "Student 3" : "John" }) ➞
 ["Becky", "John", "Steve"]

-Notas: Don't forget to return your result.
+Notas: No olvide devolver su resultado.
 If you get stuck on a challenge, …

 Tema: listas